Is becoming a conductor right for me?

 There are several online resources available for music conductors that can be useful in enhancing their skills and knowledge.
 Here are some of them:

-• IMSLP: This website provides access to thousands of public domain scores, which can be useful for conducting practice and score study.
+• IMSLP: Free access to thousands of public domain scores for practice and study.